Clabbered Milk Smoothie Recipe

-Back in 2004, I wrote an article for Wise Traditions magazine called Learning to Maximize the Use of Your Real Milk and Cream.
+In 2004, I wrote an article for Wise Traditions journal titled Learning to Maximize the Use of Your Real Milk and Cream.
 The basic premise of the article is that Real Milk and Real Cream (as in fresh from a grassfed cow), do not go bad, they sour.

 Pasteurized milk from the store that goes bad must be thrown out.
-It is putrid.
-It can make you sick if you consume it.
+It is putrid and can make you sick if you consume it.
 It is full of pathogenic bacteria.

 Real milk fresh from a happy, healthy, pastured cow that has soured has not gone bad.
 It has clabbered which means the good bacteria have simply consumed a good portion of the milk sugar (lactose), thereby giving the milk a more yogurt-like smell and taste.